Sv443-Network/UserUtils/README.md

 The class' internal methods are all declared as protected, so you can extend this class and override them if you need to add your own functionality.

-⚠️ Needs to run in a secure context (HTTPS) due to the use of the Web Crypto API.
+⚠️ Needs to run in a secure context (HTTPS) due to the use of the SubtleCrypto API.

 The options object has the following properties:
 | Property | Description |